vaaako/vaaako/README.md

 # Just me
+I don't know what to write here

-(This hight javascript percentage it's of my discord bot)
+(This high javascript percentage is because of my discord bot)

 <div align="center">
   <a href="https://github.com/vaaako">